Celebrating Site Launch

 I added a basic time machine feature hidden in the footer of my site.
 I embed my old sites as iframes, and dynamically fetch all directories with a small function:

-You can check it out here.
+You can check out the time machine.
 I also added a draggable header so that it doesn’t block your view.

 SEO